Hero Image

 figure 3 flavor

-Elderberries are known for their high levels of phenolics and anthocyanins, which can help support the immune system1,2.
-These phytochemicals have also been shown to have some antiviral and anti-bacterial characteristics, further increasing the use of elderberry products to fight against colds or flus.
+Elderberries are known for their high levels of phenolics and anthocyanins, which can help support the immune system.1,2 These phytochemicals have also been shown to have some antiviral and anti-bacterial characteristics, further increasing the use of elderberry products to fight against colds or flus.

 Other elderberry components

 As expected for a berry, elderberries also have sugars, mainly glucose and fructose.
 These contribute a sweet taste to elderberry products.
 The main organic acids found in elderberries are citric acid (the main acid in citrus fruits) and malic acid (the main acid in apples).
-Elderberries also contain ascorbic acid, or Vitamin C, which can also act as an anti-oxidant, though the content can vary from 5 to 26 mg/100g fresh fruit3.
-Other important components of elderberry are fiber and minerals such as potassium, phosphorous, calcium, and magneiusm4.
+Elderberries also contain ascorbic acid, or Vitamin C, which can also act as an anti-oxidant, though the content can vary from 5 to 26 mg/100g fresh fruit.3 Other important components of elderberry are fiber and minerals such as potassium, phosphorous, calcium, and magnesium.4

 Aroma compounds

 The flavor of elderberries is more than just the sweetness from sugar and tartness from the acid.
 There are also volatile compounds that contribute to the complex aroma of elderberries.
 The volatile compounds have been investigated in the European and American elderberries, and the work is underway to compare the California blue elderberry to these other subspecies.
-The aroma compounds are typically divided into several groups: characteristic elderberry, flowery, fruity, grassy, agrestic, and miscellaneous5,6.
-For European elderberries, the “characteristic” compounds are dihydroedulan, β-damascenone, and sometimes, ethyl-9-decenoate.
+The aroma compounds are typically divided into several groups: characteristic elderberry, flowery, fruity, grassy, agrestic, and miscellaneous.5,6 For European elderberries, the “characteristic” compounds are dihydroedulan, β-damascenone, and sometimes, ethyl-9-decenoate.
 The other compounds are a variety of alcohols, aldehydes, ketones, esters, heterocycles, hydrocarbons, and acids.
-The terpenoids and norisoprenoids have also been investigated in European elderberries throughout the ripening period, which found compounds such as dihydroedulan, limonene, and p-cymene tend to decrease over the ripening stage of berries7
+The terpenoids and norisoprenoids have also been investigated in European elderberries throughout the ripening period, which found compounds such as dihydroedulan, limonene, and p-cymene tend to decrease over the ripening stage of berries.7

+Table 1.
 Composition of Blue Elderberries Grown in Hedgerows Compared to Literature on Black Elderberries

 Western Blue American Blacka European Blackb